India To Battle Chinese Taipei In Thomas Cup Quarterfinal

 India made a strong start to their campaign with a 4-1 win over Canada, followed by a 5-0 sweep of Australia, before going down 2-3 to China despite a spirited effort.

-Chinese Taipei is also a formidable side, led by world No. 6 Chou Tien Chen.
+Chinese Taipei, who topped Group C, is also a formidable side, led by world No. 6 Chou Tien Chen.
 Alongside him, world No. 8 and reigning All England champion Lin Chun-Yi and world No. 21 Chi Yu Jen add depth to their singles line-up.

+Chun-Yi, currently one of the most attacking player, had defeated Lakshya in last month's All England Championships summit clash.
+They also have Chia Hao Lee, the 2025 All England runner-up, in their ranks.

 India, on the other hand, have looked in good touch, with both singles and doubles combinations performing well.